swhart22/pats-bracket/README.md

 * If an image isn't showing up, make sure the "TYPE" column in sheet 2 is set to "PHOTO."
 Same if an embed or youtube embed isn't working.

 * If polls are not the right height, you can update the `pollHeight` variable in `proj-config.js`

+* If the local server isn't working during development, make sure you don't have a different project running on the same port.